deepomicslab/SPROUT/README.md

 - Cell num per spot is 10, mode as strict.
 - 19738 genes in spatial data, 19738 genes in single-cell data.
 - 14210 shared and expressed genes has been kept.
-- Given the user-defined parameter keep_lr_per, STORM kept 80%, that is, 721 of highly variable LR genes.
+- Given the user-defined parameter keep_lr_per, STORM kept 80%, that is, 721 highly variable LR genes.
 - STORM selects 3472 feature genes.
 initial solution: 0.021963083441482775 0.4169362767129037 0.9069221853765786
 swapped solution: 0.045146409164253054 0.4890899710706522 0.9419340778225115